 Pre-trip orientation meetings will take place on the Texas State campus in San Marcos.

 Tuition for three hours of undergraduate university credit (one course): $862.71

 Additional Program Fee, which includes housing, theatre, tickets, and breakfast during the program: $1,990

 Important Note: Airfare to/from Oregon, lunch and dinner, and personal expenses are not included in the Program Fee.

 The course tuition and program fee will be billed and paid through SBS Billing and Payment.

 All university policies regarding installments, course drops, and refunds apply to all billed and paid tuition and program fees.

-You must register for your academic course through the Student Information System/Catsweb during the regular University registration period.
+After applying for and being accepted into the program, you must also register for your course though the Student Information System/Catsweb during the regular University registration period.